bloch-elkouby-lab/website/research/projects.md

 </p>

-## Research on a proposed suicide-specific diagnosis: the suicide crisis syndrome
+## Research on the suicide crisis syndrome

 <!--SCS-->
 {% capture text %}